Financial Stability Planning Guide

 - Consider accelerated low-rate mortgage prepay only after full fund for your risk profile

-Behavioral systems from behavioral finance of debt decisions keep Phase 4 from relapsing into lifestyle inflation.
+Behavioral systems from behavioral finance of debt decisions keep Phase 4 from relapsing into lifestyle inflation that recreates revolving balances.

 Annual Stability Checklist